Identify visitors

 visitorId

-and its timestamp is within your cache time limit.
+and its timestamp is within your cache expiration time.
 If yes, use the visitor ID. - If not, use the JavaScript agent to make an identification request to the Fingerprint API.

 - Save the returned